-We're excited to start offering a handful of free spots in our upcoming virtual workshops to folks who self-identify as black, indigenous, or a person of color.
+We're excited to start offering a handful of free spots in our classes workshops to folks who self-identify as black, indigenous, or a person of color.
 These spots are limited, and we'll be giving them out on a first-come, first-served basis.
-If you're interested, send us an email and tell us which workshop(s) you're interested in.
+If you're interested, send us an email and tell us which class or workshop(s) you're interested in.

 "Saltstone Ceramics is a place where everyone is welcomed to discover a valuable connection with a creative working community."